tastyigniter/ti-ext-translate/docs/index.md

 }
 ```

-The `listSupported` method on the `Language` model returns an array of supported languages, where the key is the language code and the value is the language name.
+The `listSupported` method on the `Igniter\System\Models\Language` model returns an array of supported languages, where the key is the language code and the value is the language name.
 The `getLocale` method on the `translator.localization` service is used to get the current language.
 The `setLocale` method on the `translator.localization` service is used to change the language of the page.

 The component view file `localepicker.blade.php`: